MSU-NatSci/DomainAccessibilityAudit/README.md

 - `DEVELOPMENT_PORT`: the port used for development (3142 by default)
 - `DEVELOPMENT_API_PORT`: the port used for API calls in development (3143 by default)
 - `PRODUCTION_PORT`: the port used for production, except with SSL (80 by default)
+- `SAML_ENTRYPOINT`: SAML authentication: identity provider entrypoint
+- `SAML_ISSUER`: SAML authentication: issuer string to supply to identity provider
+- `SAML_CERT_FILENAME`: SAML authentication: name of the IdP's public signing certificate used to validate the signatures of the incoming SAML Responses (should be placed in `/certs`)
+- `SAML_PRIVATE_CERT_FILENAME`: SAML authentication: name of the certificate used to sign requests sent to the IdP

+## Permissions
+Permissions are always applied to groups.
+Two groups are automatically created:
+- `Superusers`: for application administrators, with all permissions enabled.
+The administrator given in the `.env` file is automatically added to this group.
+- `Guests`: for users who are not logged in.
+By default, they are only able to read created audits, but this permission can be removed.

+Another group can be created with SAML authentication:
+- `Authenticated`: users who passed SAML authentication but do not have a matching user.
+They can have different permissions from guests.
+More groups can be created and assigned users.

+There are separate permissions to read audits, create audits, remove audits, and edit users and groups.
+The audit permissions can also be given for specific domains (which include subdomains).

 ## FAQ
 - How to set up SSL ?